Srivanth5/DBS/Readme.md

 * The EPL standings information is stored in a database collection titled "standings".
 * The functions mongodb_Connection(), insert_Data(), and fetch_Data() help you communicate with the MongoDB database:

-      * mongodb_Connection() makes a connection to the MongoDB instance.
+      * connect() makes a connection to the MongoDB instance.
-      * Insert_Data() takes the scraped and processed data and stores it in the "" collection of the "EPLLeague" database.
+      * insert() takes the scraped and processed data and stores it in the "" collection of the "EPLLeague" database.
-      * fetch_Datstandingsa() extracts data from the "standings" collection and returns it for further use.
+      * get() extracts data from the "standings" collection and returns it for further use.

 4. API Endpoint: